-Principal's Award: Once a year the principal will choose one student from PK- 2nd grade, one student from 3rd-5th grade and one student from 6th-8th grade who has demonstrated outstanding leadership, character, citizenship, grit and integrity.
+Principal's Award: Once a year the principal will choose one student from PK- 2nd grade, one student from 3rd-5th grade and one student from 6th-8th grade who has demonstrated outstanding manners, ambition, grit, integrity and confidence.

-Six Weeks Awards Assembly
+Nine Weeks Awards Assembly

-The awards assembly will be held the Wednesday following the end of the six weeks with exceptions due to holidays.
+The awards assembly will normally be held the Wednesday following the end of the nine weeks with exceptions.

-Six Weeks Awards presented but not limited to include:
+Awards presented but not limited to include: